LimePoint/opschain/docs/getting_started/developer.md

 #### Run the change

 Use the OpsChain CLI to run the change using the OpsChain server.
-This will run the new steps in isolated Docker containers and will report on the status of each step as it progresses.
+This will run the new steps in isolated containers and will report on the status of each step as it progresses.

 ```bash
 opschain change create -p web -e test -g getting-started/hello-goodbye -a '' -y # -a '' is a synonym for -a 'default'